nsphinc/nsphinc.github.io/projects.md

 *Numerical methods*

 ---
-## Portfolio Optimisation with Lead-Lag Opportunities
+## Arbitrage Opportunities with Lead-Lag Relations

 This was a project I did with the Oxford Alpha Fund.